 The Dell P2720D monitor is the perfect all-rounder in function and design, and our top pick of the best Dell monitors.
-It offers a near-perfect combination of looks, resolution, features, size, and all at a cracking price, making it number one in our Dell monitors best buys.
+It offers a near-perfect combination of looks, resolution, features, size for a cracking price, making it number one in our Dell monitors best buys.

 Its 27-inch screen is the standard size for office monitors these days, and it's a perfectly good size for watching your favourite media on – especially with its 1440p (QHD) (positioning itself between 4K and the lower 1080p).
 The monitor is easy to adjust up and down, swivelling left and right on its base, turning the screen clockwise and anticlockwise.
 Its design also has thin bezels, giving it a sleek look.